Damms/java-sftp/README.md

 FROM SERVER: +Using A mode
 ```

-Type the following commands in the client command:
+**Changing to Type B** - Type the following commands in the client command:
 1) USER admin
 2) TYPE B